pfit1/shared_preferences_sample/README.md

-# shared_preferences_sample
-Exercise: Use shared prefs, encrypted prefs and kotlin serialization.
+Learn to use SharedPreferences, EncryptedSharedPreferences and kotlinx.serialization.

-Refer to comments in the MainActivity class for Task instructions.
+Refer to comments in the MainActivity class within the project for Task instructions.